Doane University Honors Program

 - Students will produce a collaborative cross-discipline final project.

-- Students will demonstrate the ability to participate in another culture.
+- Students will demonstrate the ability to participate in an immersive experiential learning activity.

 - Students will demonstrate a commitment to intellectual endeavor as a lifelong learning goal.